TruJan34/GoodReadsReactFE/README.md

 Its front end developed in ReactJS for GoodReads book search by title and see particular book details.

+Snapshots of the running app can be found in "Output" word document.

 Steps to run this.

 First Run the code in "GoodReadsAPI" Repository. follow steps in its README.md.